xcart/xcart-docs/_pages/kb_en/modules/amazon_feeds.md

        * All mapped product properties will be automatically listed in the **Products** section.
          ![mapped-product-properties.png]({{site.baseurl}}/attachments/ref_4UNr3oKZ/mapped-product-properties.png)

+       {% note info %}
+       Fields mapping is used for a proper info representation on Amazon.

+       e.g.

+       If you map Amazon description field with both description and full description product properties in X-Cart, a product description on Amazon will inherit the information from the first not empty field found in X-Cart (either brief or full product description texts), but not both.
+       {% endnote %}

    To set orders import options:
      * Enable the **Automatically import orders** checkbox in the **Orders** section.